itsVinM/itsVinM/README.md

 #### [Dynamic web portfolio with stock tracking & financial dashboard]() (ongoing)

 <img width="25%" align="right" src="https://obrianbl.github.io/CAPM_AAPL_TSLA_MSFT_INTL/Markowitz-Efficient-Frontier-with-Sharpe-Ratio.png"/>
-In this project, I will try to collect real-time data from the web using FinQuant and Yahoo finance, <br>
+In this project, I will try to collect real-time data from the web using FinQuant and Yahoo Finance, <br>
 construct a portfolio, analyze, and optimize it.